allegro/blog/_posts/2022-04-19-debt-reduction-in-the-product-roadmap.md

 The second step is ideation.
 Let’s determine our real options.
 Each of the listed services or areas, while solved, should be considered as an enabler for further system development.
 So this is the time to brainstorm together: assuming that problem A is resolved, what kind of new capabilities will be available for us?
 What kind of services or products can we build then?
 Or maybe there are some meaningful improvements that will make our product more convenient and should attract more users?
 We can and should go even further: what can we build assuming that more than one of the detected issues is closed?
 This is a perfect moment for the Product Manager to step in and to present the broad vision for the Product as inspiration.
 Wishful thinking, benchmarking, research and UX studies - all of these tools will prove to be useful in this workshop.

-At the end of step two we should be able to draw a tree diagram presenting clearly technical blockers as potential new opportunities enablers:
+At the end of step two we should be able to draw a tree diagram presenting clearly technical blockers as potential new opportunity enablers:

 ![Figure 1](/img/articles/2022-04-19-debt-reduction-in-the-product-roadmap/img1.png)